ucb-me-40/CalorAI/README.md

 }
 ```

-I then use Gemini or a large language model (LLM) to create a detailed summary for those subtopics:
+I then use Gemini or a large language model (LLM) to create a detailed summary for those subtopics (update the prompt to include the correct number of subtopics):

 ```
 I am teaching undergraduate thermodynamics to mechanical engineers.
 I am recording my lectures, which also includes closed captions.
 I've attached the closed caption files, formatted in .srt, .txt, and .json.
 I have also included an outline file, outline.json, which includes 3 subtopics from the lecture.
 Each subtopic has a key, title, summary, time_range, topics, detailed_summary, examples, and tags.
 I would like you to write a detailed summary for each subtopic during the "time_range" and place it in the corresponding "detailed_summary" field.
-If the "summary" field is blank, please also write a short summer.
+If the "summary" field is blank, please also write a short summary.
 Please do not change any of the other fields in the outline.json file.
 Thank you.
 ```

 Here is an example of the output: